-The following figure displays the C-PHY TX Essentials Test software being configured for a custom-triggered eye diagram, with auto mask position for optimal mask placement.
+The following figure displays the TekExpress C-PHY TX Test software being configured for a custom-triggered eye diagram, with auto mask position for optimal mask placement.

 Eye diagram analysis

-As part of characterizing the device, designers need to embed or de-embed insertion loss and crosstalk.
-This is supported using the filter files generated that uses the S4P/S6P or S-Parameter files, as shown in the following figure.
+As part of characterizing the device, designers need to embed or de-embed insertion loss.
+This is supported using the filter files as shown in the following figure.

 Signaling and termination

 C-PHY signaling is similar to D-PHY.
-For instance, it dynamically switches from LP mode to HS Mode of the timing measurements defined for C-PHY are similar to D-PHY.
+For instance, it dynamically switches from LP mode to HS Mode in the timing measurements defined for C-PHY.

-The following figure is from the MIPI Alliance C-PHY specification v1.0.
+The following figure is from the MIPI Alliance C-PHY specification v2.0.
 It shows the structure of a C-PHY signal (HS data transmission in Burst).

 To take measurements during this switchable termination mode, load boards or termination boards are needed.
 The physical setup for taking these measurements require an oscilloscope, probes, and a termination board.